 Tom Hammick British

 Tom Hammick was awarded the V&A print collection prize at the International Print Biennale in September 2016.
-His work is held in many major public collections including the British Museum, Victoria and Albert Museum, Bibliotheque Nationale de France, Yale Centre for British Art, and The Library of Congress, Washington DC.
+His work is held in many major public collections including the British Museum, Victoria and Albert Museum, Bibliothèque Nationale de France, Yale Centre for British Art, The Library of Congress, New York Public Library, The Minneapolis Museum of Fine Art, Pallant House and The Towner collection and The Tate.